 Setting expectations is an important part of working from home successfully.
-By now your team will have been working remotely for more than a couple weeks, and you’ve probably got some basic expectations set in place for everything from deadlines to catch-ups.
+By now your team have been working remotely for the better part of a year, and you’ve likely got some basic expectations set in place for everything from deadlines to catch-ups.
 Be sure to monitor your team’s performance and amend those expectations if necessary.
 The current work environment is a learning process for just about everyone, and it will undoubtedly take some trial and error to find a rhythm that’s right for your team.

 The way you speak says a lot – body language is a crucial part of interpreting communication with other people and, due to the remote work precautions for coronavirus, it’s a communication tool we no longer have access to.
 Adopting a consistent writing style will help your teammates get a sense of what you’re trying to convey – make sure you’re sticking to it in your internal communications.

 Even the most productive workspace is full of distractions.
 Social spaces like teapoints and breakout areas give employees the space they need to get away from their work periodically, and that consistent relief actually supports productivity and collaboration by bringing individuals together in other contexts.
 Make sure your team has space to talk about things other than work by establishing a dedicated channel for off-task chatter.
 This should be a safe space for informal opinion sharing or questions where employees feel they can speak their mind.